maateen/battery-monitor/README.md

 # Battery Monitor

 Battery Monitor is a utility tool developed on Python3 and PyGtk3.
-It will notify the user about charging, discharging, not charging and critically low battery state of the battery on Linux (Surely if the battery is present).
+It will notify the user about charging, discharging, not charging and critically low battery state of the battery on Linux (surely if the battery is present).

  - [Dependencies](#dependencies)
  - [Installation](#installation)